News Letter

 Solenoid valves are ideal for the ON/OFF flow control of water, but water will carry varying amounts of deposits including minerals, particles are calcium.
 As you know if you look inside your kettle, dishwasher or washing machine, central heating system you will find lime-scale, a hard off-white chalky deposit that is typically Calcium.
 A solenoid valve when energised produces heat, and if energised for typically more than 20 minutes will reach its maximum temperature, which can be anywhere up to 120 degrees centigrade.
 The electrical energy is used to generate a magnetic field to operate the solenoid valve, but even a 10-watt coil will generate heat.
 This heat builds and can only disperse through the ambient environment, the metal pipe and the media flowing through it.
 However, the coil or heat source is typically fitted onto the core tube, which is in itself a dead end and will see very limited flow.

-In hard water areas over time this will cause a solenoid valve armature to fill with lime scale deposits and finally it will stick and fail.
+In hard water areas over time this will cause a solenoid valve armature to fill with lime scale deposits, and finally it will stick and fail.
 This is usually followed by the solenoid coil burning out especially if it is 50/60Hz AC coil, as it will stay in what we call the inrush state i.e. trying to move or lift the armature, and because the armature will not move the coil will over heat.
 Typically engineers replace the coil and then complain as this also failed within hours.

 There are 2 solutions to this problem, the easy solution is to fit a valve that will not suffer from lime-scale, but lime scale will still build up in the system over time and cause blockages and issues in the remaining system at some point in time.
 The intelligent solution is to fit a water softener, this will remove the lime-scale from the water, allowing the solenoid valves, pipework and other process systems to run cleanly and effectively well into the future.

-Typical water applications are well suited for Brass or even Plastic solenoid valves, but if food or chemical processing systems either the system or the environment are cleaned using corrosive anti bacterial chemicals which can make Brass or plastic solenoid valves unsuitable, so stainless steel solenoid valves need to be used.
+Typical water applications are well suited for Brass or even Plastic solenoid valves, but if food or chemical processing systems either the system or the environment are cleaned using corrosive antibacterial chemicals which can make Brass or plastic solenoid valves unsuitable, so stainless steel solenoid valves need to be used.
 In some instances in processing of animal feed, sugar or flour for example there can be a build up of potentially explosive dusts in the atmosphere.
 In these instances the area will have a hazardous area rating and a solenoid valve with ATEX hazardous area certification will be required, either EEx m II T4 or EEx d II C T6 for example.

-Weather it is a plastic, brass or stainless steel solenoid valve there are typically two different solenoid valve methods of operation, see below.
+Whether it is a plastic, brass or stainless steel solenoid valve there are typically two different solenoid valve methods of operation, see below.

 Assisted lift, direct acting or hung diaphragm solenoid valves do not require a pressure differential to operate i.e. a pressure difference between the inlet and outlet ports and are ideally suited for most mains water applications, offering high flow rates.
-No consideration needs to be given to pressure differential and engineers can fit these solenoid valves in the safe knowledge of a positive opening and closing function regardless of system pressures.
-These are ideal for low pressure, vacuum, gravity fed and closed loop systems however typically they can operate up to 10 bar or more.
+No consideration needs to be given to pressure differential, and engineers can fit these solenoid valves in the safe knowledge of a positive opening and closing function regardless of system pressures.
+These are ideal for low pressure, vacuum, gravity fed and closed loop systems, however typically they can operate up to 10 bar or more.

 Helpful hint: Coil typically mounted centrally.